chipsalliance/chisel/docs/src/explanations/connectable.md

 ```
 ## Connectable

-It is not uncommon for a user to want to connect Chisel components which are not type equivalent.
+Sometimes a user wants to connect Chisel components which are not type equivalent.
 For example, a user may want to hook up anonymous `Record` components who may have an intersection of their fields being equivalent, but cannot because they are not structurally equivalent.
 Alternatively, one may want to connect two types that have different widths.